tfsec/tfsec.github.io/_docs/aws/redshift/non-default-vpc-deployment.md

 ---
-title: aws-redshift-non-default-vpc-deployment - Redshift cluster should be deployed into a specific VPC
+title: Redshift cluster should be deployed into a specific VPC
+shortcode: aws-redshift-non-default-vpc-deployment
+legacy: AWS087
 summary: Redshift cluster should be deployed into a specific VPC
 resources: [aws_redshift_cluster]
-permalink: /docs/aws/aws-redshift-non-default-vpc-deployment/
+permalink: /docs/aws/redshift/non-default-vpc-deployment/
+redirect_from:
+  - /docs/aws/AWS087/
 ---

 ### Explanation